cptpcrd/pypsutil/docs/index.rst

             Currently, on Windows Subsystem for Linux 1 (not on WSL 2), this function succeeds but always returns empty sets for all fields.

+        :param bool include_internal:
+            If this is ``True``, then implementation-internal signals may be included -- for example, on Linux this affects the two or three signals used by the glibc/musl POSIX threads implementations.
         :return: The signal masks of this process.
         :rtype: ProcessSignalMasks